 I really appreciate your historic offer to speak directly to you, but I think this delegation will do our speaking tomorrow and that, too, will be historic.

 PRESIDENT SIMPSON: Thank you.
+(Cheers and applause)

 PRESIDENT SIMPSON: Same microphone, I guess.